GuidanceMantras/GuidanceMantras/README.md

 - One should know how to control mood swing in life using Music, Meditation, and doing other activities.
 ### Addictions
 - Control your emotions so that you will not be addicted to anything such as Smoking/drinking/other things
-- If you feel that you are addicted/being addicted to anything, start doing activites such as Meditation/Yoga, running, Hiking, Drawing and so on to get rid of addictions
+- If you feel that you are addicted/being addicted to anything, start doing activities such as Meditation/Yoga, running, Hiking, Drawing and so on to get rid of addictions

 ### Buying things
 - You should know the use case of each item, which you need to buy and actual cost of it
 - Before buying anything, please check whether the price make sense or not,
 - Before buying look into different websites/shops to compare prices

-### Do It Youself(DIY)
+### Do It Yourself(DIY)
 - One should know/learn how to do your works by yourself, at-least simple things

 ### Thoughts and problems
 - Write down your thoughts on a paper, which gives you more control about your thoughts.
-- Write down your problems on a paper, which gives you a more felxibility to solutions
+- Write down your problems on a paper, which gives you a more flexibility to solutions

 ### Patterns and Psychology
-- Patterns defines the your cyclic behaviour based on your actions, let's say you drink water everydays in empty stomach, this is a patterns of having heath concern.
+- Patterns defines the your cyclic behavior based on your actions, let's say you drink water everyday in empty stomach, this is a patterns of having heath concern.
-- Patterns basically shows how is your behaviour based on your actions, such as doing wrong things shows pattern of not trust worthy, lying shows pattern of dishonesty.
+- Patterns basically shows how is your behavior based on your actions, such as doing wrong things shows pattern of not trust worthy, lying shows pattern of dishonesty.
 - Understanding of Psychology gives you better understanding of other person, world and understanding of yourself
 ### Technologies
-- If you are a non technical degree holder, it is better to have a basic knowledge of each technologies such as Programming, Data Base, Artifical Intelligence, Cloud
+- If you are a non technical degree holder, it is better to have a basic knowledge of each technologies such as Programming, Data Base, Artificial Intelligence, Cloud
 - Some technologies will help you to understand the world and better prepare for exams(mainly government exams) and other things
 - You can refer this youtube channel: https://www.youtube.com/@crashcourse and search for specific topics.
 #### Programming